Financial Wellbeing Tips

 - Use comparison websites to make sure you’re getting the best deals on your phone, internet and insurance.

-- If possible, build an emergency fund; any amount will do.
+- Pay off expensive debt and build an emergency fund; any amount will do.
 Without some kind of buffer, you will always be living in fear of the next unexpected expense.
 And there are always unexpected expenses.

 - If you’re going abroad use cards that don’t have charges or fees on overseas purchases or cash withdrawals.
 A simple internet search will tell you the best ones that are currently available.